-Here she is speaking about hearth Health: https://www.youtube.com/watch?v=YQSuPOKEgnQ
+Here she is speaking about heart Health: https://www.youtube.com/watch?v=YQSuPOKEgnQ

 4) Dr. Jonathan Halperin, of Mount Sinai Medical Center, specializes in atrial fibrillation.
 He has an impressive bio as you can see on his professional page, https://www.mountsinai.org/profiles/jonathan-l-halperin, and wrote a classic of the field, Bypass.
-Dr. Halperin publishes extensively, and has conducted a lot of clinical investigation: https://en.wikipedia.org/wiki/Jonathan_L._Halperin
+Dr. Halperin published extensively and has conducted a lot of clinical investigation: https://en.wikipedia.org/wiki/Jonathan_L._Halperin

 He is also leading in new areas of research to end heart disease:https://www.cleveland.com/healthfit/index.ssf/2009/06/cleveland_clinics_dr_steven_ni.html

-6) Dr. William O’Neill, is the director of the Center for Structural Heart Disease at Henry Ford Hospital.
-His focus is the structural defects of adults, and the Center is a brand new way of looking at patient treatment.
+6) Dr. William O’Neill is the director of the Center for Structural Heart Disease at Henry Ford Hospital.
+His focus is on the structural defects of adults, and the Center is a brand new way of looking at patient treatment.
 Read more here:https://www.henryford.com/body.cfm?id=46335&action=detail&ref=1602)

 7) Dr. Stuart Russell, of Johns Hopkins Hospital, specializes in heart failure and transplant medicine and he teaches on this important and devastating topic.